kisscool/tiny-garbage3/README.md

 Relationship with the original Tiny-Garbage project(s)
 ------------------------------------------------------

-Tiny-Garbage3 is designed to be the next version of the originals [`Tiny-Garbage2`](http://github.com/kisscool/tiny-garbage2) and [`Tiny-Garbage`](http://github.com/kisscool/tiny-garbage).
+Tiny-Garbage3 is designed to be the next version of the originals [`Tiny-Garbage2`](http://github.com/kisscool/tiny-garbage2) and [`Tiny-Garbage`](http://github.com/kisscool/tiny-garbage) projects.
 Those are kepts as different projects, because each major version is a total re-design with different dependencies and goals, that may not be of interest for everybody.

 * Tiny-Garbage is designed around a relational database (sqlite, mysql...) and is well suited for indexing little networks
 * Tiny-Garbage2 is designed around a non-relational database (MongoDB) and is able to scale to the indexing of several hundred of thousands of files and directories without major performances penalties